-The following IP guidance note Produced in partnership with RPC provides comprehensive and up to date legal information covering:
+The following IP practice note produced in partnership with RPC provides comprehensive and up to date legal information covering:

 Designs are protected by law both at UK and EU levels.
 Designs can be protected by registered design rights and/or unregistered design rights.
 For an overview of the protection available for designs, see Practice Notes: UK registered and unregistered designs, Community (EU) designs and Q&A: How do I protect my design?